The Role of Public-Sector Research in the Discovery of Drugs and Vaccines | Health Poli. Page 1 of 11

 We excluded the role of PSRIs in the development of platform technologies that have contributed to the development of whole new classes of drugs, such as recombinant DNA technology (Cohen–Boyer patents), bacterial production methods for recombinant DNA (Riggs–Itakura patents), production and chimerization methods for antibodies (Cabilly patents), methods to produce glycosylated recombinant proteins in mammalian cells (Axel patents), and methods of gene silencing with the use of small interfering RNAs (Mello–Fire patents).
 Although these platform technologies enabled the development of a large number of products (e.g., the Cabilly patents are used in the production of all antibody drugs), we excluded them because the PSRI scientists who developed the platforms generally did not use them to develop specific drug candidates, and therefore, the platform technologies were generally licensed nonexclusively (i.e., in a way that did not confer any protection of the investment in the development of the marketed drug) at relatively low royalty rates.

 Our study encompasses a broad range of relationships.
 In some cases, the PSRI made the initial discovery independently and subsequently licensed it to the company that developed the drug.
 In other cases, the relationship started with a public–private collaboration, and the initial patents are jointly owned by the PSRI and its corporate partner, which generally obtained a license to the PSRI’s undivided interest in the patent.
 Sometimes, simultaneous inventions in the public and private sectors resulted in interference proceedings, which were resolved through negotiation rather than through the patent office.
 In a few cases, the company that developed the drug did not respect the PSRI’s intellectual property and litigation ensued, ending in the judicial imposition of a license.
+Data Sources

 There has been no systematic collection of the details of individual transfers of technologies invented by PSRIs.
 Since 1991, the Association of University Technology Managers has conducted an annual licensing survey16 that provides aggregate statistics on the outcomes of technology-transfer activities of academic institutions, but the specific technologies, the licensees, and the success or failure of the licensee’s development efforts are not identified.
 We therefore created a database of successful drug-discovery and drug-development projects that owe their origin, at least in part, to PSRI inventions.
 The most difficult task was to identify which drugs originated in PSRIs.

-Our primary source was the FDA’s Orange Book, which contains details of the patent protection underlying drugs that have received approval under new-drug applications but not http://healthpolicyandreform.nejm.org/?p=13730&query=home The Role of Public-Sector Research in the Discovery of Drugs and Vaccines | Health Poli.
-Page 4 of 11 under biologics license applications.
+under biologics license applications.
 If any patent that is listed in the Orange Book is assigned to a PSRI, it is highly likely that the drug originated at that PSRI.

 We augmented the Orange Book with a number of sources: collections of stories of specific technology-development projects, including accounts of drug development published by the Association of University Technology Managers; the Web site of the University of Virginia Patent Foundation,17 which contains a substantial number of success stories of academic licensing; announcements by specialized financial firms18-20 that purchase the right to receive royalty streams from academic institutions or their inventors; lawsuits; and newspaper articles.
 As a final check, we sent the list of products we had identified to the directors of offices of academic technology licensing.
 They identified nine additional drugs that their institutions had discovered and licensed.

-The second step in our research was to search the database of the Patent and Trademark Office for the patents that protected each product.21 Next, we determined as much as possible about each development project.
+Next, we determined as much as possible about each development project.
 The rDNA database of Recombinant Capital,22 primarily derived from filings of the Security and Exchange Commission, allowed us to trace the various transactions that drugs passed through on their way from discovery to market.

 Our final primary source was the FDA’s databases for drug23 and biologic24 approvals.
 For each product (whenever possible), we identified principal investigators or lead inventors and their institutions; the funding source and dates of any federal grant; the date of the earliest patent application cited in the issued patents; the date, identity, and terms of the initial licensee; the date, nature, and value of any transactions by the initial licensee and subsequent sublicensees or assignees during the course of bringing the product to market, both before and after FDA approval; the dates of FDA approval of all new-drug and biologics licensing applications incorporating that active ingredient; and for small-molecule drugs, the FDA chemical classification, whether the product received standard or priority review, and whether it received orphan-drug designation.
+Number of Products

-We identified the distribution of the 153 products among four broad categories of therapeutic
+We identified the distribution of the 153 products among four broad categories of therapeutic products (Table 1 in the Supplementary Appendix).
+Particularly noteworthy was the large

-http://healthpolicyandreform.nejm.org/?p=13730&query=home The Role of Public-Sector Research in the Discovery of Drugs and Vaccines | Health Poli.
-Page 5 of 11 number of vaccines.
+number of vaccines.
 Virtually all the important, innovative vaccines that have been introduced during the past 25 years have been created by PSRIs.
+Therapeutic Categories

 Table 1: Number of Drug Products Approved by the Food and Drug Administration and Originating from Public-Sector Research, According to Therapeutic Area, 1970–2009.